Striped bark scorpion: Distribution and habitat

 Unlike most species of scorpion, C. vittatus is social, presenting it with more opportunities to mate and compete for mates.
 Consequently, the process of reproduction is both intricate and extensive.
 Males begin by engaging behavior to establish dominance to mate.
 They engage in a showdown that highlights tail-waving and shifting until one male backs down.
 Once one male has established he is the one to mate, he engages the female in the first “step” of courtship, called the promenade a deux (PAD).
-During this step, the smaller male maneuvers the female to a spot where he can deposit the spermatophore, a small capsule containing the male’s sperm, for reception.
-This step determines whether the female will assume the male’s spermatophore, as the male must hold the female long enough to coax her over the spermatophore.
+During this step, the smaller male maneuvers the female to a spot where he can deposit the spermatophore, a small capsule containing the male's sperm, for reception.
+This step determines whether the female will assume the male's spermatophore, as the male must hold the female long enough to coax her over the spermatophore.
 Larger males tend to have more success at maneuvering the female than smaller ones.
 If the male has successfully maneuvered her, the male and female move onto join together and rub chelicera in the “kiss” stage, where the female takes up the spermatophore.
 The female then allows about 8 months for gestation, whereupon she has live offspring which spend the time for at least one molt on the protection of her back.

 Human significance

 Thousands of people are stung yearly by C. vittatus while barefoot or accidentally making contact with the scorpion in houses and other man-made structures.
 While a sting from C. vittatus is very rarely deadly, it is painful and causes localized swelling.
 Neurotoxins in the venom can also cause paresthesia and muscle spasms, while more severe cases have resulted in a more intense hypersensitive reaction, characterized by symptoms such as angioedema, abdominal cramping, chest tightness, flushing, lightheadedness, a large localized reaction, nausea and vomiting, syncope, shortness of breath, urticaria, wheezing, and in the most severe cases, anaphylactic shock.
-C. vittatus venom contains the toxin CvlV4, which has been shown to target and decrease the inactivation of NA+ channels located in the Dorsal root ganglia of Nociceptors (sensory neurons that detect pain), resulting in an prolonged activation of action potentials.
+C. vittatus venom contains the toxin CvlV4, which has been shown to target and decrease the inactivation of NA+ channels located in the Dorsal root ganglia of Nociceptors (sensory neurons that detect pain), resulting in a prolonged activation of action potentials.
 C. vittatus venom is composed of multiple proteins that serve as allergens to the human body.
 SDS-PAGE and IgE immunoblots reveal that nine of these proteins elicit an IgE-mediated immune response, which is known to be consistent with a hypersensitive reaction.
 In addition, Api-Zym and radial diffusion assays show that C. vittatus venom contains the enzymes alkaline phosphatase, esterase, esterase lipase, acid phosphatase, and phospholipase A.

 While a C. vittatus sting is not typically deadly, and signs such as swelling can be treated using an ice pack, several other species from the genus Centruroides can have a deadly sting and medical attention should be sought immediately.